Policy

 The bridge between economic growth and our way of life

 A stable housing market supports families, local businesses, and long-term community stability.
 In Cache County and across Utah, housing shortages are pricing out young families, limiting workforce growth, and pushing the next generation away.
-Pricing our own young families out of our community undermines our way of life and divides families across state lines.
+Pricing our own families out of our community undermines our way of life and divides families across state lines.

 Barbara supports policy that: